 World War II saw heavy aerial bombardment of London, despite barrage balloons flying above the complex it was unfortunately damaged by bombing.
 A large section of the mint was destroyed and a Yeoman Warder was tragically killed in the explosion.
 More positively, the moat of the Tower was used to grow vegetables, as the government encouraged everyone to do their bit as food rationing was enforced.
 When the war ended the tower once again welcomed visitors and continues to do so.

 Has anyone ever tried to steal the crown jewels?

 Almost unbelievably given their location, yes!
 Colonel Blood attempted in 1671 to steal the orb crown and sceptre, but the robbery was bungled.
 The sceptre was too long to hide in the bag Blood had brought.
 Blood was captured, but when arrested he demanded to answer only to the King.
-King Charles was impressed by his audacity and pardoned Blood.
+King Charles II was impressed by his audacity and pardoned Blood.
 No one so far has been brazen enough to make another attempt